-Important Dates for the Jakob family
+Early History of the Jakob family

 This web page shows only a small excerpt of our Jakob research.
 Another 175 words (12 lines of text) covering the years 1600, 1817, 1685, 1734, 1743, 1819, 1740 and 1814 are included under the topic Early Jakob History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Jacobsen, Jacobson, Jacobs, Jacobse, Jacob, Jacober, Jacobi, Jacobie, Jacoby, Jacobsohn, Jacobssohn, Jakobs, Jakober, Jakobsohn, Jacobsson, Jakobsson, Jakobssohn, Jakobsen, Jakobi, Jakobson, Jakobie and many more.

 Early Notables of the Jakob family (pre 1700)

 Notables of the period with the surname Jakob were Gunther Jacob (1685-1734), who was a Bohemian composer.
 A Benedictine monk in Prague, he was known for his 30 masses, four oratorios, and 100 other sacred works.
 Friedrich Heinrich...